dhs-gov/sentopic-azure/README.md

-# SenTop for Azure
+# SENTOP

 [![Python 3.8](https://img.shields.io/badge/python-3.8-blue.svg)](https://www.python.org/downloads/release/python-380/) [![Python 3.8](https://img.shields.io/github/v/release/dhs-gov/sentopic-azure)](https://img.shields.io/github/v/release/dhs-gov/sentopic-azure/)

-SenTop combines sentiment analysis and topic modeling into a single capability allowing for sentiment to be derived per generated topic and for topics to be derived per generated sentiment.
-This version of SenTop is implemented as an asynchronous Azure Durable Function service and includes required Azure modules for endpoint, orchestrator, and activity.
+SENTOP combines sentiment analysis and topic modeling into a single capability allowing for sentiment to be derived per generated topic and for topics to be derived per generated sentiment.
+This version of SENTOP is implemented as an asynchronous Azure Durable Function service and includes required Azure modules for endpoint, orchestrator, and activity.

 ## Sentiment Analysis